 DECAF does not provide services for debt repayment plans, debt settlement or debt negotiation, although opportunities may be available to negotiate alternate payment schedules through other avenues.
 Clients have an opportunity to negotiate an alternative payment schedule with regard to each unsecured consumer debt under terms set forth in 11 U.S.C.
 502(k), although DECAF does not provide this service.
 If requested, DECAF may refer you to another approved agency that offers this type of service.
 DECAF does not charge a fee for this type of referral, but fees may be incurred with the other service provider.

-The completion of a credit counseling or debtor education course does not negatively affect your credit rating and is not reported to credit reporting agencies.
+The completion of a credit counseling or debtor education course with our agency is NOT reported to credit reporting agencies and does NOT negatively affect your credit rating or credit score.
 Filing for bankruptcy or participating in a Debt Management Plan (DMP or credit card repayment program) are options we discuss that are not provided by our agency.
 Bankruptcy or entering into a Debt Management Plan are reported to credit reporting agencies and do reflect negatively on your credit rating, although it is common to already have negative information on your credit report before seeking this type of assistance.
+Negative information on your credit report may lead to higher interest rates or difficulty obtaining credit.
 Various types of credit or loans are likewise typically reported to credit reporting agencies, with the positive or negative impact to your credit largely dependent on amounts borrowed and making timely payments.
 If considering a bankruptcy, seek legal counsel before obtaining new credit or loans.

 The fee for bankruptcy pre-filing credit counseling is $50.00 per household, whether taking the course jointly with a spouse or as an individual.
 The fee for bankruptcy pre-discharge debtor education is $50.00 per household, whether taking the course jointly with a spouse or as an individual.
 Course fees must be paid to DECAF using a debit card or credit card or through your attorney.
 If your attorney has an account with DECAF, you may receive discounted course fees below the normal fee of $50.
 The fees for a course will not exceed $50, regardless of how the client is registered.
 Any discounts from the regular fee or fee waivers must be credited to, and provided for the benefit of the client only.
 DECAF will not refuse services to anyone due to their inability to pay.
 A fee waiver is available in cases where the debtor has income less than 150 percent of the latest poverty guidelines published by the United States Department of Health and Human Services (DHHS) (https://aspe.hhs.gov/poverty-guidelines).
 You may review these guidelines to see if you qualify and download a 'Fee Waiver Request Form', click here. or send a written request, along with evidence of income, to: DECAF, 112 Goliad St., Benbrook, TX 76126-2009.
 Please contact DECAF at 1-866-859-7323 for further assistance.